ccwang002/ccwang002.github.io/content/pages/about.md

 sortorder: 1
 ---

 I obtained my Ph.D. at Washington University in St. Louis under [Li Ding's Lab][dinglab].
-My research focuses on cancer protegenomics in two directions.
-I process and analyze [CPTAC proteognomic datasets][CPTAC] (mostly glioblastoma) to better understand the disease and potential treatments, and I also build tools and databases to assist the analysis.
+My research focused on cancer protegenomics in two directions.
+I processed and analyzed [CPTAC proteogenomic datasets][CPTAC] (mostly glioblastoma) to better understand the disease and potential treatments.
+I also built some tools and databases to assist the analysis.
+I have been contributed to open source projects for quite some time, since I tend to fix the problems that I encounter for whichever tool I use daily :)

-You can find my academic publications [here][google scholar], or my CV [here](/CV.pdf).
+You can find my CV [here](/CV.pdf) and my academic publications [here][google scholar].

-Before graduate school, I interned in [Microsoft Research Asia][MSRA] and [Pinkoi], where I had a lot of fun in imaging deep learning and Chinese/Mandarin text search.
 I grew up in Taipei, Taiwan.
 Back in Taiwan, I went by liang<sup>2</sup> (pronounced as *liang-liang*).
-While in the United States, my lab calls me Bobo.
+While in the United States, my lab called me Bobo.
 I was offered with two options at the time, LB and Bobo, so [you know why][LB] I picked the latter :)

+Before my PhD, I interned at [Microsoft Research Asia][MSRA] and [Pinkoi], where I had a lot of fun in using deep learning for imaging and improving Chinese/Mandarin text search.
 I was active in Taipei Python and R programming communities and enjoyed giving talks.
 You can find my previous talks [here][talks].
-I give much less talks nowadays, mostly because I've been working on quite specific bioinformatic topics for a while so it's harder to find the audience.
+I give much fewer talks nowadays, mostly because the topics of my work has been quite domain specific.
 Feel free to contact me if you are interested in my stuff and I'd love to share.

 [dinglab]: http://dinglab.wustl.edu/
 [CPTAC]: https://proteomics.cancer.gov/programs/cptac